 WordPress Writing Settings – Additional Notes

 Installing plugins and themes on your WordPress site can add new settings to your WordPress Writing Settings section …

 (Plugins and themes can add additional settings to the WordPress Writing Settings section)

 Congratulations!
 Now you know how to configure your WordPress Writing Settings.
 The next step, is to configure your WordPress Reading Settings.

-Was this article useful?
-If so, please share this page with anyone thinking of starting or growing their business online using the share buttons below.
+Was this tutorial useful?
+If so, please take a moment and share this information with other WordPress users using the social buttons below.